 Adenocarcinoma is another form of lung cancer caused by tumors in the epithelial lining of the lungs.
 Mesothelioma behaves in a very similar manner, which makes it possible for even experienced oncologists and surgeons to confuse the two diseases.

-People exposed to asbestos may develop pleural plaque, a condition where a chalky substance builds up on the pleural lining of the lungs.
-Because mesothelioma and pleural plaque are both located in the lung lining and caused by asbestos exposure, it’s possible for doctors to mistake pleural mesothelioma for pleural plaque.
+People exposed to asbestos may develop pleural plaques, a condition where a chalky substance builds up on the pleural lining of the lungs.
+Because mesothelioma and pleural plaques are both located in the lung lining and caused by asbestos exposure, it’s possible for doctors to mistake pleural mesothelioma for pleural plaques.

-Pleural plaque is not cancerous and is often left untreated.
-Pleural mesothelioma patients misdiagnosed with pleural plaque won’t get the treatment they need to remove the pleural tumors and slow disease progression.
+Pleural plaques are not cancerous and are often left untreated.
+Pleural mesothelioma patients misdiagnosed with pleural plaques won’t get the treatment they need to remove the pleural tumors and slow disease progression.